koiseasvj7410-code/cpp_refactoring_toolkit/README.md

 | 04 | [Code Smell & Risk Inventory](prompts/04-risk-inventory.md) | Identifies technical debt, undefined-behavior risks, fragile patterns, coupling, and modernization hazards. |
 | 05 | [Characterization Tests](prompts/05-characterization-tests.md) | Helps capture existing behavior before refactoring so changes can be checked against reality. |

-These prompts are designed to be useful **before** asking an AI to rewrite or modernize production code.
+Use these prompts **before** asking an AI to rewrite or modernize production code.

 ## When to use this

 This workflow is especially useful when working with:

-- large or unfamiliar C++ codebases;
+- large or unfamiliar C++ codebases
-- legacy C++98/03/11/14 code;
+- legacy C++98/03/11/14 code
-- raw pointers and unclear ownership;
+- raw pointers and unclear ownership
-- code with little or no test coverage;
+- code with little or no test coverage
-- old Visual Studio or custom build systems;
+- old Visual Studio or custom build systems
-- gradual C++ standard migrations;
+- gradual C++ standard migrations
-- CMake modernization;
+- CMake modernization
-- API/ABI-sensitive libraries;
+- API/ABI-sensitive libraries
-- undocumented modules and historical code;
+- undocumented modules and historical code
-- AI-assisted refactoring where behavior must be preserved.
+- AI-assisted refactoring where behavior must be preserved

 ## A safer AI refactoring pattern

 Instead of asking an AI to perform a large refactor immediately:
 ```text
 1. Understand the code.
 2. Identify constraints.